Total Generalized Variation of the Normal Vector Field and Applications to Mesh Denoising

 \subsubsection{\texorpdfstring{Minimization \wrt $(d_0,\bD_1,\bd_2)$}{Minimization with Respect to d0, D1, d2}}

 The minimization \wrt $(d_0,\bD_1,\bd_2)$ of the augmented Lagrangian \eqref{eq:ADMM:augmented-Lagrangian} decouples into three independent problems, addressed in \crefrange{line:ADMM:d0-problem}{line:ADMM:d2-problem} of \cref{algorithm:ADMM}.
 Moreover, each problem further decouples into very small subproblems, one for each edge or triangle.
-By completing the squares in~\eqref{eq:ADMM:augmented-Lagrangian}, one is left with minimizing the following simple (non-smooth) objectives to compute the coefficients, denoted here by $d_{0,\edge}$, $\bD_{1,\triangle}$, $\bd_2(X_{\edge, 1})$ and $\bd_2(X_{\edge, 2})$, on all edges or triangles, respectively:
+By completing the squares in~\eqref{eq:ADMM:augmented-Lagrangian}, one is left with simple (non-smooth) minimization problems to compute the coefficients, denoted here by $d_{0,\edge}$, $\bD_{1,\triangle}$, $\bd_2(X_{\edge, 1})$ and $\bd_2(X_{\edge, 2})$, on all edges or triangles, respectively:

 for $i = 1,2$.
 These problems belong to the following class of convex, piecewise quadratic problems

 on a vector space with some norm $\abs{\,\cdot\,}_*$ induced by an inner product.
 The solution is given by the soft-thresholding (shrinkage) operator